Top Fishing Gadgets: Fishing Rod Manufacturing

 The same is actually also true for manufacturers who express the stiffness of their carbon material in “tons” instead of “IM”.
 Here the highest “tons” are also the stiffest ones.

 Many terms are already used to express stiffness, but there is still NO standard.
 For example, two manufacturers will rate the same rod type differently.
 This, of course, complicates the assessment of a rod.
-And on top of that, two other factors influence the properties of a blank, namely the wall thickness and the tapering. (more on this later).
+On top of that, two other factors influence the properties of a blank, namely the wall thickness and the tapering. (more on this later).